The background is based on current state-of-the-art password cracking technology.

 In short, hackers penetrate the network, get access to a domain controller and pull the file with all user names and passwords out.

 Next, they load this file in a dedicated passwords cracking machine using hashcat.
-This hardware that can crack any Windows 8-character password in 6 hours.
+This hardware that can crack any Windows 8-character password in just a few hours.

 Kevin owns one of these rigs and uses it during his penetration test jobs.
 Using passwords or pass-phrases of 20+ characters makes this several orders of magnitude harder.